 Medical Examination

-Through appropriate personnel documents, such as handbooks and/or job applications, employees shall be notified as to who will pay for medical examinations required for initial employment.

 Bus Drivers

-As a condition of employment, each school bus driver, including substitute drivers, shall pass a medical examination on initial employment and each year thereafter in accordance with 702 KAR 5:080.
+As a condition of employment, each school bus driver, including substitute drivers, shall pass a medical examination on initial employment and every two (2) years thereafter in accordance with KRS 281A.175, 702 KAR 5:030, and 702 KAR 5:080.

 Before being allowed to drive a bus, the driver must be free of any medical condition which could endanger the health or safety of students in the performance of duties.